zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

         return result
 {% endhighlight %}

-So far - nothing complicated.
+So far - nothing too complicated.
 We created the variables in the `build()` method and generated the model's output by summing the values from each gaussian.
 The `calculate_multivariate_gaussian` method is just the expression for a single gaussian function value given amplitude, mean, covariance and an input vector.